danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 * **\#pdparty openurl _url title1 title2 ..._**

-_url_ can be either:
+_url_ can be:

 * a full URL path: "http://google.com"
 * a relative local file path: "local.html" or "../html/index.html"
+* a custom URL scheme to open another app: "maps://...", "twitter://...", etc

-_title_ is an open ended list of arguments that will be appended together and used as the navigation bar title, "URL" is used by default when there are no title arguments
+_title_ is an open ended list of arguments that will be appended together and used as the navigation bar title, "URL" is used by default when there are no title arguments.

+Local files are opened in a slide up web view within PdParty while all others are opened by the system in their respective apps: "http://" & "https://" in Safari, "maps://" in Maps, etc.

 #### Game Controllers